invaders-xx/filament-nested-list/README.md

 #### Actions, Widgets and Icon for each record

-Once you've created the tree page, you can customize the available actions, widgets, and icon for each record.
-You can use the same methods as for resource pages.
+Once you've created the nested list page, you can customize the available actions, widgets, and icon for each record.
+You can
+use the same methods as for resource pages.
 See the [Resource Page](#resources)  for more information on how to customize actions, widgets, and icons.